Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sea Menu

 First Multibeam Sounding

 The first operational multibeam sounding system is installed on the USNS Compass Island.
-This system observes a number of soundings to the left and right of a ship's head as well as vertically.
+This system observes a number of sounding beams to the left and right of a ship's head as well as vertically.
 This allows the development of a relatively accurate map of the sea floor as the ship proceeds on a survey line.

 1965